sashastadler/crunge-notes/Notes/Adventure Log.md

  ### Jan 9, 2022 - Session 29

- The crew wakes up after the night and [Quentin](Characters/PCs/Quentin%20Thexius.md) makes some food.
+ The crew wakes up after the night and [Quentin](Characters/PCs/Quentin%20Thexius.md) makes some cookies.
+[Alphonse](Characters/PCs/Alphonse%20Steele.md) find a flyer for a bounty on the [Night Terror](Quests/Night%20Terror%20in%20Basses.md).

+ The crew gets information about [Orson](Characters/NPCs/Orson.md) from the barkeep at Zira's and heads to his farm.